jeffhollan/functions-csharp-entityframeworkcore/README.md

+# Interested in .NET 5?

+Link to a sample using Entity Framework 5 in Azure Functions: https://github.com/jeffhollan/functions-net5-entityframework

 # .NET Core Entity Framework and functions

 C# Function that uses dependency injection and entity framework core with Azure SQL.
 A few things of note: